• Skip to main content

 Removing elements and hiding them from users of assistive technology can improve their experience on your website if the items that are being hidden are extraneous to the meaningful content on the page.
 Some examples of content that can (and often should) be hidden from assistive technology users include:

-• offscreen or collapsed content, such as text in menus or accordions that have not been opened; and
+• Offscreen or collapsed content, such as text in menus or accordions that have not been opened.

 When ARIA hidden is problematic